Sunlis/ONI-nerf-electrolyzer/README.md

 Uses way more power than the grill for some reason.

+Changes:
-The Fix: Power consumption reduced to 60W
+* Power Consumption reduced to 60W

+## Electric Grill &check;

+Surprisingly light on power usage.
+Let's bump that up just a bit.

+Changes:
+* Power Consumption increased to 120W

 ## Liquid Filter / Gas Filter / Solid Filter &check;